Derek Carr: 2014 season

+Derek Carr was considered a late-first round or early-second round draft prospect in the 2014 NFL Draft, typically rated just behind fellow quarterback prospects in Johnny Manziel and Blake Bortles, and alongside prospects like Teddy Bridgewater.
 Carr was selected by the Oakland Raiders in the second round of the 2014 NFL Draft with the 36th overall pick.
-He was the fourth quarterback to be selected that year.
-On May 16, he was assigned his requested number of 4.
+He was the fourth quarterback selected that year.
+On May 16, he was assigned his requested number 4.
 On May 21, he was signed to a four-year, $5.37 million contract with a $2.2 million signing bonus.

 On August 28, Carr impressed the coaches and fans in the Raiders' fourth and final preseason game against the Seattle Seahawks, after coming into the game as the backup to Matt Schaub and taking the Raiders down the field for three touchdowns in the first quarter, then throwing another touchdown on their next possession of the second quarter, before being relieved.
 For his short playing time in the game, he went 11-of-13 for 143 yards and three touchdowns for a nearly perfect quarterback rating.

 On September 1, Raiders head coach Dennis Allen announced that Carr would start over Schaub in the team's opener against the New York Jets, and mentioned that the decision was not week-to-week; Carr would be the Raiders starting quarterback moving forward.
 Carr therefore became the first rookie quarterback in Raiders history to start a season opener, and was also the only rookie quarterback from the 2014 draft class to start in Week 1.